 Figure 4: Two-fold discrimination between subjects and conditions using EC.
-A) Desired scheme for the twofold classification where each session (blue dots) is “projected” on two subspaces, one for subjects (green) and one for conditions (red).
-On each subspace, detection can be performed efficiently.
-Depending on the subspace orthogonality, the two signatures have more or less overlap.
-B) Performance of the classification for 19 subjects and 2 conditions using Dataset C: the accuracy stabilizes around 90% around 40 links for the subjects and at 100% after 10 links for conditions.
+A) Idealized scheme of the twofold classification where each session (blue dots) is “projected” onto two subspaces, one for subjects (green) and one for conditions (red).
+In each subspace, classification can be performed efficiently.
+Depending on the subspaces orthogonality, the two signatures have more or less overlap.
+B) Performance of the classification for 19 subjects and 2 conditions using Dataset C as a function of number of links.
 Note the distinct scales for the y-axis.
-C) Signatures of the most discriminative EC links for the twofold classification in B: 54 links for subject classification in brown, 10 for condition classification in blue, 3 common links in red.
-RFE was applied to find the most relevant EC connections between ROI for both subject and condition discriminations, until reaching maximum performance.
-D) Proportion of common links between the subject and condition signatures when varying the number of selected links (indicated on the x-axis, in the order of RFE rankings).
-The color coding is the same as in Figure 3E: the two signatures are significantly different, i.e., with a number of common links corresponding to the null hypothesis with p-value ≥ 0.05 (cf. legend) up to 4% of the total links.
+C) Signatures of the most discriminative EC links (estimated with RFE, see text for details) for the twofold classification in B: 54 links for subject classification in brown, 10 for condition classification in blue, 3 common links in red.
+D) Proportion of common links between the subject and condition signaturesas a function of selected links.
+Color coding is the same as in Figure 3E: the two signatures are significantly different.